dukakisxyz/21_diceware/README.md

 <h3> Requirements </h3>

-1. Having a  <a href="https://21.co">21 Bitcoin Computer</a> or running 21 on AWS or MacOS
+1. A  <a href="https://21.co">21 Bitcoin Computer</a> or 21 installed on AWS or MacOS
-2. Be connected to the 21 Network
+2. You need to be connected to the 21 Network
-3. Having the 21 library and its dependencies installed